AUSTRIAN ALPS & BERLIN

 Statue of Flachau's favorite son - Hermann Maier - former world champion downhill skier.

 Flachau is a ski resort but also promotes Summer tourism.
-We happen arrive about the time mountain bike races were wrapping up.
+We happened arrive about the time mountain bike races were wrapping up.
 The town was swarming with riders in full uniform on fancy mountain bikes.
 There was also something going on called Bike-Night.

 More bike night activities